mkrupczak3/CS4504-PROJ/README.md

 3. Create a user guide document describing the process for running the lab environment (see sample document [here](Part1-UserGuide - Sample.pdf))

 4. Assemble the final deliverable as a .zip archive, due Mon 02/13 at 11:59pm

+# TODO

+- [ ] make TCPClient and TCPServer send and receive binary data
+- [ ] parameterize IP and ports for all programs (make it not hardcoded - default values are ok)